The image of Colmez's Montreal functor: Introduction

 \subsection{A speculation}

-It is well known, see for example \cite{bp}, \cite{hu}, \cite{comp}, that if $G\neq \GL_2(\Qp)$ then there are too many representations of $G$ to have a correspondence with Galois representations.
-One possible purely speculative scenario to remedy this, would be that a global setting, for example a Shimura curve, cuts out a full subcategory of $\Mod^{?}_{G}(\OO)$ of $\Mod^{\mathrm{lfin}}_G(\OO)$, closed under direct sums and subquotients and for this subcategory results similar to those described in \S \ref{corrisequiv} hold.
+It is known, see for example \cite{bp}, \cite{hu}, \cite{comp}, that if $G\neq \GL_2(\Qp)$ then there are too many representations of $G$ to have a correspondence with Galois representations.
+One possible purely speculative scenario to remedy this, would be that a global setting, for example a Shimura curve, cuts out a full subcategory $\Mod^{?}_{G}(\OO)$ of $\Mod^{\mathrm{lfin}}_G(\OO)$, closed under direct sums and subquotients and for this subcategory results similar to those described in \S \ref{corrisequiv} hold.
 Moreover, different global settings with the same group $G$ at $p$ would give rise to different subcategories $\Mod^{?}_{G}(\OO)$.
 For this reason we have taken great care in \S\ref{firstsec} and \S\ref{banach} to work with an arbitrary $p$-adic analytic group $G$ and arbitrary full subcategory $\Mod^{?}_{G}(\OO)$ of $\Mod^{\mathrm{lfin}}_G(\OO)$, closed under direct sums and subquotients.

 \textit{Acknowledgements.} I thank Eike Lau, Michael Spie\ss\ and Thomas Zink for numerous discussions on various aspects of this paper.
 I thank Ehud de Shalit and Peter Schneider for inviting me to present some preliminary results at Minerva School on $p$-adic methods in Arithmetic Algebraic Geometry, in April 2009 in Jerusalem.
-I especially thank Peter Schneider for pointing out the necessity of working with admissible Banach space representations.
 I have benefited from the correspondence with Ga\"etan Chenevier on deformation theory of Galois representations and pseudocharacters, and I thank him especially for pointing out \cite{joel}.
 I would like to thank Pierre Colmez for encouraging me to work on this problem.
 Parts of the paper were written at the Isaac Newton Institute during the programme ``Non-Abelian Fundamental Groups in Arithmetic Geometry'' and at the IHP during the Galois semester.
+I am indebted to Kevin Buzzard, Toby Gee, Stefano Morra, Peter Schneider and the anonymous referees for pointing out several blunders and for their suggestions regarding the exposition.